Boudial/Chained/README.md

 # Chained
 Chained is a (very small) javascript library that dynamically links "chain variables" together.
 ### Usage
-To use chained into your html document: import chainde with
+To use chained into your html document: import chained with
 ```html
 <script src="index.js" defer></script>
 ```